fbpx

 Organization: Les Anneaux de la Mémoire and partners

-This event is related to the theme: Afro-descendants and European diversity.
+This event is related to the theme: Afro-descendant and European diversity.

 Racism and Economy: deconstructing misassigned identities